rexhanh/1724_final_project/proposal.md

    }
    ```

-   We will be able to utilize the bestMatches to show a list of best matched stock/ETF/index.

-   **Will use tui-textarea/tui-input and popup from ratatui**
+   - We will be able to utilize the bestMatches to show a list of best matched stock/ETF/index, Will use tui-textarea/tui-input and popup from ratatui

 6. News & Sentiment

-   Show a piece of news about the stock
+   - Show a piece of news about the stock

-   **API will be used**:
+   - **API will be used**:
    https://www.alphavantage.co/query?function=NEWS_SENTIMENT&tickers=AAPL&apikey=demo

-   Example API return(shorter):
+   - Example API return(shorter):

    ```
    {